dmyersturnbull/dmyersturnbull.github.io/contents/convention/documentation.md

 Use backticks for code, `<kbd>`/`</kdb>` for keyboard keys, and LaTeX (`$`/`$`) for variables and mathematical expressions.
-To describe menu navigation, use [`➤`](https://www.compart.com/en/unicode/U+27A4) without markup; e.g.
-File ➤ Export ➤ Export as Text.
+To describe menu navigation, use [`➤`](https://www.compart.com/en/unicode/U+27A4) without markup; e.g.: File ➤ Export ➤ Export as Text.

 ### Encoding